 Fun fact #1: Friends of classic camera lenses are found world wide, with the exception of several countries in Africa

-To date, this website has received visitors from these 130 states and territories (in the order of decreasing frequency): United States, Germany, Indonesia, United Kingdom, China, Canada, Italy, France, Netherlands, Hong Kong, Australia, Spain, Poland, Switzerland, Thailand, Japan, Singapore, Finland, India, Sweden, Czechia, Belgium, Hungary, Romania, Turkey, Malaysia, Philippines, Norway, Russia, Vietnam, South Korea, Ireland, Austria, Bulgaria, Greece, Denmark, Brazil, Portugal, Taiwan, Argentina, Iran, Mexico, Pakistan, Ukraine, Serbia, Slovakia, Israel, Slovenia, Chile, Croatia, New Zealand, Latvia, Myanmar, Bangladesh, Lithuania, South Africa, United Arab Emirates, Luxembourg, Iceland, Peru, Colombia, Ecuador, Brunei, Belarus, Costa Rica, Cyprus, Algeria, Estonia, Egypt, Morocco, North Macedonia, Qatar, Saudi Arabia, Macao, Zimbabwe, Bahrain, Ivory Coast, Dominican Republic, Malawi, Madagascar, Martinique, Greenland, Jersey, Panama, Puerto Rico, Georgia, El Salvador, Kuwait, Uruguay, Cuba, Cambodia, Azerbaijan, Cameroon, Namibia, Paraguay, Mongolia, Lebanon, Sri Lanka, Maldives, Oman, Malawi, Guatemala, Nigeria, Iraq, Kenya, Mauritius, Kazakhstan, Nepal, Bolivia, Syria, Tunisia, Guam, Guernsey, Malta, Uzbekistan, Isle of Man, Montenegro, Jordan, Bosnia & Herzegovina, Malawi, Bahamas, Kosovo, Réunion, New Caledonia, Haiti, Senegal, Moldova, Venezuela, Trinidad and Tobago, Andorra, Uganda, Ghana, Armenia.
+To date, this website has received visitors from these 141 countries and territories with own Internet Top-Level Domains (in the order of decreasing frequency): United States, Germany, Indonesia, United Kingdom, China, Canada, Italy, France, Netherlands, Hong Kong, Australia, Spain, Poland, Switzerland, Thailand, Japan, Singapore, Finland, India, Sweden, Czechia, Belgium, Hungary, Romania, Turkey, Malaysia, Philippines, Norway, Russia, Vietnam, South Korea, Ireland, Austria, Bulgaria, Greece, Denmark, Brazil, Portugal, Taiwan, Argentina, Iran, Mexico, Pakistan, Ukraine, Serbia, Slovakia, Israel, Slovenia, Chile, Croatia, New Zealand, Latvia, Myanmar, Bangladesh, Lithuania, South Africa, United Arab Emirates, Luxembourg, Iceland, Peru, Colombia, Ecuador, Brunei, Belarus, Costa Rica, Cyprus, Algeria, Estonia, Egypt, Morocco, North Macedonia, Qatar, Saudi Arabia, Macao, Zimbabwe, Bahrain, Ivory Coast, Dominican Republic, Madagascar, Martinique, Greenland, Jersey, Panama, Puerto Rico, Georgia, El Salvador, Kuwait, Uruguay, Cuba, Cambodia, Azerbaijan, Cameroon, Namibia, Paraguay, Mongolia, Lebanon, Sri Lanka, Maldives, Oman, Guatemala, Nigeria, Iraq, Kenya, Mauritius, Kazakhstan, Nepal, Bolivia, Syria, Tunisia, Guam, Guernsey, Malta, Uzbekistan, Isle of Man, Montenegro, Jordan, Bosnia & Herzegovina, Malawi, Bahamas, Kosovo, Réunion, New Caledonia, Haiti, Senegal, Moldova, Venezuela, Trinidad and Tobago, Andorra, Uganda, Ghana, Armenia, Jamaica, French Polynesia, Aruba, Liechtenstein, Honduras, Laos, Benin, Antigua & Barbuda, Seychelles and Barbados.

 Fun fact #2: The visitors of this website are mainly male (expected) and quite young (not expected)